jmfriedt/max2771_fx2lp/240729_stability/README.md

 <img src="fig1.png" width=600>

+Top with frequency offset, middle after manually removing the frequency offset identified as linear fit of the time delay between local and GPS time (1-PPS), and bottom frequency offset (ppm) identified by ``gnss-sdr``

 2. the frequency offset was applied to the openloop measurements to correct for TCXO inaccuracy (openloop correction)

 <img src="fig2.png" width=600>

+Top interpolated data, before (red, blue) and after (yellow, purple) filtering with the IIR with 200 s time constant.
+Blue is 1-PPS time difference and red is frequency offset from ``gnss-sdr``, yellow is filtered 1-PPS time difference and purple is filtered frequency offset.
+Bottom: subtracting the cumsum(frequency offset) from 1-PPS time-delay (openloop correction)

 3. a closed loop control was applied on the measured time delay to compensate for TCXO frequency offset and cancel the time delay

 <img src="fig3.png" width=600>

+Using the filtered time offset observation to correct (PI control) the observed time delay between local clock and GPS 1-PPS, 2nd from top applynig the correction to the raw data and third from top, applying the correction to the filtered data.